CtrlK

 Suggestions

-Add an explicit 'Use when...' clause listing trigger scenarios, e.g., 'Use when the user asks to install, update, configure, or troubleshoot OMC, or mentions MCP setup.'
+Add an explicit 'Use when...' clause listing trigger scenarios, e.g., 'Use when the user asks to install, update, configure, or troubleshoot OMC, or mentions MCP setup, doctor commands, or setup flows.'

-Expand trigger terms to include natural variations like 'configure', 'installation', 'troubleshoot', 'fix setup' to improve matching coverage.
+Expand trigger terms to include natural user language variations such as 'configure', 'installation', 'troubleshoot', 'fix setup', and spell out what 'OMC' stands for to improve keyword matching.

 DimensionReasoningScore